 Stand outside to look at the west entrance and you’re overwhelmed by the carving and pinnacles and the two totally different towers.
 A carving of Richard Lionheart of 1199 on the left tower is a reminder of how close the histories of England and France were in the Middle Ages.
 The façade may look familiar even if you’ve not seen it before—Claude Monet used it for a series of 28 paintings to show the different effects of light at varying times of the day.

-The interior is elegantly simple, the soaring columns take your eye upwards.
-And it’s full of treasures: the heart of Charles V is preserved in a coffer in the 11th-century crypt; the ambulatory around the choir has the heart of Richard Lionheart, who loved Rouen so much that he requested that his heart stay here in the cathedral choir; Henry, the second son of Henry 11 of England, and William Longsword, Duke of Normandy and son of Rollo (14th century) are buried here.
+The interior is elegantly simple, the soaring columns take your eye upward.
+And it’s full of treasures: the heart of Charles V is preserved in a coffer in the 11th-century crypt; the ambulatory around the choir has the heart of Richard Lionheart, who loved Rouen so much that he requested that his heart stay here in the cathedral choir; Henry, the second son of Henry 11 of England, and William Longsword, Duke of Normandy and son of Rollo (14th century), are buried here.
 Five lovely, 13th-century stained-glass windows cast their luminous colors over the walls and floors.
-There’s also a chapel dedicated to Joan of Arc who was burned here in Rouen in 1431.
+There’s also a chapel dedicated to Joan of Arc who was burned in Rouen in 1431.

 From the 15th century come blockbusters like The Virgin among the Virgins, by Gerard David (c.1400–1523), one of the masters of Flemish painting.
 Then there are paintings by Caravaggio, Velasquez, Van de Velde, and Rubens.